AyushyaChitransh/LearningDocker/GSoC_application.md

 # Project Idea

+##### Title:
-Title: Stand-alone Reactome server in a Docker image
+Stand-alone Reactome server in a Docker image

+##### Introduction:
-Introduction: Reactome is an online bioinformatics database of human biology described in molecular terms.
+Reactome is an online bioinformatics database of human biology described in molecular terms.
 It is an on-line encyclopedia of core human pathways.
 The goal of this project is to produce a Docker image that contains  everything that is needed for a user to run Reactome on their own workstation.
 Provisions will be made to update the database with the latest centralized database.

+##### Expected results:
-Expected results: A Docker image that can be pulled from an image repository such as dockerhub or quay.io which contains the latest Reactome data and software, and can be run on any Docker-capable workstation.
+A Docker image that can be pulled from an image repository such as dockerhub or quay.io which contains the latest Reactome data and software, and can be run on any Docker-capable workstation.
 A process by which such docker images could be automatically built as a part of the Reactome data-release cycle would also be a goal.

+##### Current Status:
-Current Status: Currently there is no image.
+Currently there is no docker image.
 It has to be made from a base image as suitable for the project.
+A official image of LAMP stack is not available but we can start with an official docker image of tomcat which is based on `openjdk:7-jre-alpine`.
+This image is based on the popular Alpine Linux project,  Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.
+The base image needs to be discussed.
+Previously all components of reactome were deployed on ubuntu.
+Thus using ubuntu image as the base image will be ideal for the project.

-Steps:
+##### Steps:
 1) List out the components of reactome.
 2) Requirements/dependencies of each component.
 3) Installing components on local machine.